 If the Editors can only update and delete the features they add option is unchecked for the template feature layer, any project team member can edit any scenarios associated with the project.
-However, if this option is checked, only the user who created the scenario can edit it, and the Edit button is not available to other users in the Scenario Properties window.
+However, if this option is checked, only the user who created the scenario can edit it, and the Edit button is not available to other users on the Scenario Properties dialog box.

 Delete a scenario